juzaho/Mixed-Messages/README.md

-# Mixed Messages CodeAcademy ortfolio Project
+# Mixed Messages CodeAcademy Portfolio Project
  In this project, I built a random message generator program that outputs 3 new random messages every time a user runs the program.
 My program showcases basic JavaScript syntax and programming concepts.

 ## Table of Contents